Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 I am very happy that IOG started with the iterative process that we now implement in Catalyst funding.
 We are not starting from zero. *- precis of Aharon - 30:17*

+### Mihaela Ulieru - Do you feel as a community that you are not sufficiently heard?

+Can I ask something Aharon.
+Do you feel as a community that you are not sufficiently heard?

+Because you said we need to change things and engage more people.
+I do not know how to understand that.
+Is this something which is not observed by IOG or you did not communicate it to them? *- precis of Aharon - 33:05*